-The Health Insurance Portability and Accountability Act (HIPAA) became law in 1996.
-It helps to regulate and protect Personal Health Information, or PHI.
-Per the letter of the law, covered entities must implement reasonable safeguards limit incidental, and avoid prohibited uses and disclosures of PHI, including in connection with the disposal of such information.
+Per the letter of the law, covered entities must implement reasonable safeguards, limit incidental uses, and avoid prohibited uses and disclosures of PHI, including in connection with the disposal of such information.

 HIPAA helped re-shape the way information was handled and disposed of in the health care industry.

 - It provides a way to help workers (and their families) transfer and continue their health insurance coverage if or when they lose or change jobs.

 - It helps create a set of industry-wide standards for billing and processes—specifically electronic billing.